vscode-icons/vscode-icons/README.md

 # vscode-icons
-Bring icons for your VS Code.
+Bring icons to your VS Code.

 In order to enable the extension just execute the command *Icons Enable*.